 Lizzie Borden is infamous for quite possibly murdering her parents with an ax.
 She was only proven guilty in the court of public opinion, getting off in actual court and going on to live a life of wealth and, well, infamy.
 But part of the speculations about Lizzie’s life includes the relationship she had with actress Nance O’Neil.

-Lifetime’s movie Lizzie Borden Took an Ax hinted at the Lizzie/Nance romance in a brief party scene, but their new series, The Lizzie Borden Chronicles, will not explore the queerness of the characters as we hoped.
+Lifetime’s movie Lizzie Borden Took an Ax hinted at the Lizzie/Nance romance in a brief party scene, but their new series, The Lizzie Borden Chronicles, will not explore the lesbian side of the characters as we hoped.
 Director Stephen Kay, who wrote the original TV movie, says there is a Nance character, but there won’t be anything more than subtext for sapphic viewers.

 “In the real story of Lizzie, what I found fascinating was Nance was this woman who was fabulous: an actress, all things sort of shiny which I think was part of what Lizzie wanted,” Stephen said.
 “Lizzie wanted out of the oppressed life and into shiny.
 And the more I tracked that person, Nance was who was living with Lizzie when Lizzie died, and Lizzie and Emma went their separate ways when it seems like Emma sort of went, ‘I think you killed our parents.
 I’m out of here.’
 But the last person literally living with Lizzie was Nance and so my brain went to, it could have been a completely platonic relationship, a person in her life who loved her.
 Maybe loved her regardless, and I thought that was interesting.
 I also thought that was interesting in the scheme of things to have a woman who was looking to push boundaries and back then, that was a part of pushing boundaries.”